th3Boer/Anilist-Backup-Manager/README.md

 Easily create and manage backups of your AniList.co anime and manga lists with AniList Vault!
 This web-based tool allows you to perform manual or automatic backups, storing detailed statistics like total entries, time watched, mean scores, and more.

-# IMPROTANT: Your AniList Profile needs to be public.
+# IMPORTANT: Your AniList Profile needs to be public.

 AniList Vault runs Docker container for simple setup and portability.